yunimoo/elichika/README.md

 ### Multiplayer
 The current implementation doesn't explicitly support multiplayer:

-- More precisely, it doesn't support 2 clients connecting at once.
+- More precisely, it doesn't explicitly support 2 clients connecting at once.
-- If something happens to works, it just happen to works.
+- If something happens to works, it works.
 - If something fails, it's the expected outcome.

 So you can switch accounts and things should work, but logging in with multiple clients might result in problems.